2021 Teach-In: October 28 and 29

 - What exactly is Critical Race Theory?
 Why is it controversial?
 Is it really taught in schools?

 - How do artists address race and identity in their work?
 What are the advantages and/or disadvantages?
 What audiences do they hope to reach?

 - Does everyone deserve access to education?
 How might we reimagine justice?

-*The keynote address will be available to the public and will be recorded.
+*The keynote address was made available to the public and recorded.
 Panel discussions are reserved especially for the Emerson community.